 I would fill each basket with enough snacks for each lunch to cover every single day of the week.
 Once filled I simply put it inside of the refrigerator up on a top shop shelf away from hungry hands.

 Each Sunday I would then grab my baskets, all of my snacks, baggies, and drinks.
-I would then line them up on on the counter, and assembly line all 5 days worth of drinks and snacks in just minutes.
-Yes, I still had to make the sandwiches each day, but just having those snacks and drinks done and ready made all the difference.
+I would then line them up on the counter, and assembly line all 5 days worth of drinks and snacks in just minutes.
+Yes, I still had to make the sandwiches each day, but just having those snacks and drinks done and ready-made all the difference.

 Items in my boy’s snack basket:

 - Fruit cup of some sort or fresh fruit sorted into baggies

 - Crackers or pretzels